PowerDNS/pdns/docs/guides/basic-database.rst

     25 mail.example.com

 If this is not the output you get, remove ``+short`` to see the full output so you can find out what went wrong.
+The first problem could be that PowerDNS has a :ref:`packet-cache` and a :ref:`query-cache` performance reasons.
+If you see old, or no, data right after changing records, wait for :ref:`setting-cache-ttl`, or :ref:`setting-negquery-cache-ttl`, or :ref:`setting-query-cache-ttl`.

 Now, run ``pdnsutil edit-zone example.com`` and try to add a few more records, and query them with dig to make sure they work.